getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/react.md

 #### `onError` (Function)

-A function that gets called when the Error Boundary encounter an error. `onError` is useful if you want to propogate the error into a state management library like Redux, or if you want to check any side effects that could have occured due to the error.
+A function that gets called when the Error Boundary encounters an error. `onError` is useful if you want to propagate the error into a state management library like Redux, or if you want to check any side effects that could have occurred due to the error.

 #### `onMount` (Function)